 The work submitted by EHA network members is published to EHA Connect, a free website which contains key resources related to the integration of environmental considerations into humanitarian action.

 People can join the network on individual or institutional basis.
 The network holds meetings approximately every three months as well as one annual face-to-face meeting in connection with the Humanitarian Networks and Partnerships Week of the Leading Edge Programme.
-If you are interested to learn more or to join the network, please contact the UN Environment/OCHA Joint Unit and read the TORs – Environment and Humanitarian Action Network.
+If you are interested to learn more or to join the network, please contact the UNEP/OCHA Joint Environment Unit and read the TORs – Environment and Humanitarian Action Network.